saiful9379/BanglaNER/docs/end_point.md

 # API Request
-For API based testing run ```app.py``` script and open postman, send post request using below request body.
+For API-based testing run ```app.py``` script and open Postman, and send the post request using the below request body.

 # Python payload,